PanchananNath/PriBraTFedDL/README.md

-# Federated Learning Brain Tumor
+# Federated Deep Learning framework for Brain Tumor
 The codebase consist of **five custom deep learning models** and trains them in a **federated manner** across multiple clients.

 `brain_tumor_federated_learning.py` is a Python implementation developed by **Er.
 Panchanan Nath** for simulating **Federated Learning (FL)** on a **Brain Tumor Classification Dataset**.